Samfox2/homebridge-domotiga/README.md

 # homebridge-domotiga
 Supports domotiga devices on HomeBridge Platform
-At this time, only a combined temperature/hygrometer sensor is suported with:
+At this time, only a combined temperature/hygrometer sensor with the following configuration is suported.

-domotiga device:
+domotiga device values:

-value 1 = temperature,
+1. = temperature,
-value 2 = humidity,
+2. = humidity,
-value 3 = dewpoint (not used here), value 4 = battery,
+3. = dewpoint (not used here),
+4. = battery

 # Installation